-In the last week or so we have seen an increase in people contacting Timberwise for advice on treating woodworm – a sure sign that the woodworm season is upon us again!
+In the last week or so we have seen an increase in people contacting Timberwise for advice on how woodworm treatment is carried out – a sure sign that the woodworm season is upon us again!
 Traditionally the season for woodworm beetles to fly is in spring, roughly from March to May – this is when the adult beetle emerges from the timber to find a mate.
 To help understand woodworm we have compiled a few of the most common questions (along with the answers) we get asked by property owners about this seasonal pest!

 What are woodworm?

 Woodworm is a generic term that is used to commonly describe the larvae stage of all wood boring beetles.
 The most common beetle in the UK is known as the Common Furniture Beetle, however, there are various other beetles which can make a nuisance of themselves.
 Other types include Powder Post Beetle, Wood Boring Weevil, Death Watch Beetle and House Longhorn Beetle.

 What do woodworm look like?

 Woodworm larvae are ordinarily a creamy white colour with curved shaped bodies.
 It is very rare to see woodworm larvae as they stay within the timber feeding until fully grown.
 Only when they exit the timber as a beetle do you see the familiar holes in the timber that are a tell tale sign of woodworm.
 Adult wood boring beetles vary in appearance depending on the species.
 The most common beetle found in the UK is the Common Furniture Beetle which is a brown winged beetle of around 3-4mm in length.

 How do I know if I have woodworm?

 It isn’t easy always obvious that you have an issue with an active woodworm infestation as the bulk of the damaged caused by woodworm is within the timber and not visible to the naked eye.
 There are though a few common signs that can help you identify a possible woodworm problem: